Sam's Army: History

+Sam's Army at the Rice–Eccles Stadium in Salt Lake City for a 2006 FIFA World Cup qualifying match against Costa Rica.

 Sam's Army was co-founded by Mark Spacone and John Wright.
 Spacone met Mark Wheeler, who ran a World Cup website, and decided that they should create a United States national team fan club.
 Wheeler left to go overseas and Wright stepped in as the other co-founder.
 Together they laid the groundwork for Sam's Army using Wheeler's website.
 According to the Sam's Army website, Sam's Army was inspired by the Scotland national team's supporter group, the Tartan Army, which they felt was an ideal to aim for as a supporter group.

 Sam's Army's first organized debut was at a United States vs. Nigeria U.S. Cup match on June 11, 1995, at Foxboro Stadium; after winning that year's U.S. Cup, the United States' coach Steve Sampson called the group "the best fans in the country right now for the game of soccer", and Alexi Lalas threw the group his jersey in celebration of their U.S. Cup victory and to show his thanks for their support.
 The group originated due to a lack of an organized soccer supporters' club in the United States.
 Sam's Army notified fans by e-mail during the 2002 FIFA World Cup to let them know which bars would be showing the United States team's World Cup matches.
 Over 4,000 Sam's Army members gathered at Robert F. Kennedy Memorial Stadium to watch the United States play Germany in the 2002 World Cup.
 George Vecsey of The New York Times noted that Sam's Army followed the United States team wherever they went for qualifying matches in 2004.

 At the United States team's opening game of the 2010 World Cup in group play against England, there were an estimated 8,000 members of Sam's Army in the stands, and Sam's Army chanted U-S-A! after each save made by Tim Howard, the American goalkeeper.
 Tim Struby of ESPN the Magazine noted in May 2010 that Sam's Army continues to grow in size, and on June 11, 2010, Sam's Army and the American Outlaws appeared on a segment of The Daily Show with Jon Stewart, where they gave the finger to John Oliver after he gave them the finger.